kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/learning-with-others.md

 - **To provide clarity as you make career choices**

-    As you learn, the purpose of your study and other forms of practice is for you to become an expert in the field who uses his/her skills to solve problems within existing organizations or to create new organizations as an entrepreneur.
-Experienced industry mentos and coaches can help you understand what professional path you are better suited for
+    As you learn, the purpose of your study and other forms of practice is for you to become an expert in the field who uses his/her skills to solve problems.
+Experienced industry mentors can help you understand what professional path the skills you are developing are best suited for.

 - **To provide you with practical insights from the field**